 Scan the code by directing your phone camera on it and check if all the content displayed is correct.
 To make changes, simply go back to the dashboard and edit the code.

-Track every scanned code to measure the success of your digital marketing campaign on Supercode's analytics dashboard.
+Track the QR code to measure the success of your digital marketing campaign on Supercode's analytics dashboard.

-Learn how to create bulk QR codes with Supercode's QR code generator here.
+Learn how to create bulk QR codes with Supercode QR code generator.

 The central banks in Cambodia and Thailand have signed a Memorandum of Understanding (MoU) to use QR codes for payment to promote the use of local currencies without hassle between both countries.
 It is an easy, secure, and innovative way for locals and tourists to pay who cross between both countries.